 Application Deadlines for Graduation: A student must apply to graduate online through the Pioneer Portal by the published deadline, which is the census date of the graduating term.
 (See the academic calendar and the Registrar’s website for specific deadlines.)
 All undergraduate applicants must have earned at least 90 semester credit hours and be in good academic standing on the application deadline date.

 Students are urged to check under the "My Progress" tab in Student Self-Service that their Degree Plan shows completion or pending completion on all requirements prior to applying for graduation.
 A non-refundable graduation application fee of $40.00 will be charged at the time of application.

 TWU will allow a student to move their graduation application forward to the next term twice without paying a new graduation application fee.
-A Request to Change Graduating Term form must be submitted to the Registrar’s Office by the published deadline, typically six weeks from the end of the long term and four weeks from the end of the summer term (see academic calendar for specific deadlines).
+A Request to Change Graduating Term form must be submitted to the Registrar’s Office by the published deadline, typically six weeks from the end of the long term and four weeks from the end of the summer term (see the academic calendar for specific deadlines).

 Grade Point Requirements